AI Use Cases/Law Firms

 Is our Litigation Support data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and zero-retention LLM policies - all processing occurs on firm-controlled infrastructure or isolated cloud environments with no model training on client data.
 The system enforces ABA Model Rules of Professional Conduct requirements around privilege protection, maintains chain-of-custody documentation for production-ready documents, and supports GDPR compliance for international matters.
 All privilege determinations and document classifications generate defensible audit trails that satisfy opposing counsel discovery requests and court-ordered retention obligations.

 What is the timeframe to deploy AI genai ediscovery search?